Automation with Control

 Context

 As operational demand increased, teams relied heavily on manual processes to move data between systems, track work, and maintain oversight.
-While automation was an obvious opportunity, there were concerns around reliability, ownership, and unintended consequences.

 The Problem

-Manual processes had become a bottleneck:
+Manual processes had become a structural bottleneck:

 - Repetitive tasks consumed disproportionate time

-- Knowledge of “how things worked” lived with individuals
+- Process knowledge lived with individuals

-There was appetite for improvement, but low tolerance for disruption.
+There was appetite for improvement.

 The Approach

-- Identifying high-friction, low-judgement tasks first
+- Targeting high-friction, low-judgement tasks first

 The Outcome

-Automation delivered sustained benefit without introducing fragility:
+Automation delivered sustained improvement without creating fragility.

 - Errors and rework decreased as processes became more predictable